Children's Crusade: Stephen of Cloyes in France

-The second movement was led by a twelve-year-old French shepherd boy named Stephen (Étienne) of Cloyes, who said in June that he bore a letter for the king of France from Jesus.
-Large gangs of youth around his age were drawn to him, most of whom claimed to possess special gifts of God and thought themselves miracle workers.
-Attracting a following of over 30,000 adults and children, he went to Saint-Denis, where he was reported to cause miracles.
+The second movement was led by a twelve-year-old French shepherd boy named Stephen (Étienne) of Cloyes, who said in June that he bore a letter for the King of France from Jesus, who was disguised as a poor pilgrim.
+Large gangs of youths around his age were drawn to him, most of whom claimed to possess special gifts of God and thought themselves miracle workers.
+Attracting a following of over 30,000, including adults, but mostly children, he went to Saint-Denis, where he was reported to cause miracles.
 On the orders of Philip II, advised by the University of Paris, the people were implored to return home.
 Philip himself did not appear impressed, especially since his unexpected visitors were led by a mere child, and refused to take them seriously.
 Stephen, however, was not dissuaded and began preaching at a nearby abbey.
-From Saint-Denis, Stephen traveled around France, spreading his messages as he went, promising to lead charges of Christ to Jerusalem.
-Although the Church was skeptical, many adults were impressed by his teaching.
-Few of those who initially joined him possessed his activeness; it is estimated that there were less than half the initial 30,000 remaining, a figure that was shrinking rapidly, rather than growing as perhaps anticipated.
+From Saint-Denis, Stephen travelled around France, spreading his messages as he went, and promising to lead charges of Christ to Jerusalem.
+Although the Church was skeptical, many adults were impressed by his teachings.
+Few of those who initially joined him possessed his activeness; it is estimated that there were fewer than half the initial 30,000 remaining, a figure that was shrinking rapidly, rather than growing as perhaps anticipated.

-At the end of June 1212, Stephen led his largely juvenile Crusaders from Vendôme to Marseilles.
+At the end of June 1212, Stephen led his largely juvenile Crusaders from Vendôme to Marseille.
 They survived by begging for food, while the vast majority seem to have been disheartened by the hardship of this journey and returned to their families.